klohner/honeywell-wireless-doorbell/README.md

 # honeywell-wireless-doorbell

 ## What is this?
-An attempt to capture and decode the signals used by the Honeywell RCWL300A, RCWL330A, Series 3, 5, 9 and Decor Series Wireless Chimes.
+An attempt to capture and decode the signals used by the North American Honeywell RCWL300A, RCWL330A, Series 3, 5, 9 and Decor Series Wireless Chimes.
+These units operate at 916.8 MHz.

 I'm also attempting to transmit valid signals using the Yard Stick One.

+### Availability

+Although I've only tested on the North American models of this unit, it seems that these doorbells are also available in U.K. model versions.
+Those versions operate on 868 MHz.
+These models are advertised as using "ActivLink" technology.
+I've read that those models also use the same transmission signal, though on that different frequency.

 ## The Wireless Signal
 The Honeywell wireless transmitter I have direct access to is the